2022 FIFA World Cup Group G: Brazil vs Switzerland

-The teams had met nine times including twice in the World Cup both in group stage matches ending in draws: 2–2 in 1950 and 1–1 in 2018.
+The teams had met nine times prior, including two draws coming in World Cup group stage matches: 2–2 in 1950 and 1–1 in 2018.

-Brazil started the game without the injured Neymar, who was ruled out for the remainder of the group stage.
-The only goal of the game was scored by Casemiro in the 83rd minute, when his deflected right foot shot from inside the penalty area struck the right corner of the net.
+Brazil started the game without the injured Neymar, who was ruled out for the remainder of the group stage after spraining his ankle in the previous match.
+The only goal of the game was scored by Brazilian midfielder Casemiro in the 83rd minute, when his deflected right-footed shot from inside the penalty area struck the top corner of the net.